 Pregnancy as Illness

-Jane considered pregnancy an illness, and in real life and her novels, Jane had a ‘tude about chronic illnesses (and considering the frequency of pregnancies, it would qualify as chronic).
+Jane considered pregnancy an illness, and considering the frequency and number of pregnancies most women experienced, it would qualify as chronic.
+In real life and in her novels, Jane had a ‘tude about chronic illnesses:

 “and provided [Lady Sondes] will now leave off having bad headaches and being pathetic, I can allow her, I can wish her, to be happy.”